 Be sure to factor in all these costs, including shipping and construction expenses for exhibiting materials.
 Setting aside funds for contingency planning is also important in case of unexpected costs (which are to be expected).

-4. Conceptualize a strong booth presence
+4. Conceptualize a Strong Booth Presence

 A strong booth presence can make a big difference in the success of your trade show.